Message from the Chair

 "It didn’t cross my mind that I’d actually want to move to San Francisco for my training.
 And yet, after a one-day visit, I was certain that I had to come to UCSF."

-While our department is fairly (and intentionally) decentralized, I’ve learned from personal experience that the chair has real power to influence things for the better.
+While our department is fairly (and intentionally) decentralized, I’ve learned from personal experience that the chair has real power to influence and inspire.
 When Lee Goldman became chair in 1995 and had me join him at Parnassus (I had been residency director, based at ZSFG, at the time), he asked me to help develop a new model for hospital care, one that would improve quality, education, and efficiency.
 That charge helped give rise to the hospitalist model, which went on to become the fastest growing specialty in American medical history.

 My job as chair is simple: to help all of our faculty, fellows, and residents be the best physicians, researchers, teachers, and leaders they can be; help them fashion meaningful and productive careers; and help them make a positive difference in the lives of their patients, their trainees, and their colleagues.
-It is a true privilege to have this opportunity.
+And, collectively, to help our department to be the most innovative, equitable, productive, and joyful department of medicine in the country.
+It is a true privilege to have the opportunity to lead this remarkable organization.

 I invite you to discover more about our department and the extraordinary people who make it so special.
 Please feel free to contact me if you’d like to learn more.